 STAFF DIRECTORY

-The Muckleshoot Tribal College (MTC) Staff is committed to serving the Muckleshoot Indian Tribe, Indigenous peoples of tribal ancestry in Canada and the United States, and the greater Auburn/Seattle area.
-It is the mandate of the Muckleshoot Tribal College to establish a student and staff-centered communication plan to serve the Adult and Higher Education community.
-It is also the goal of MTC to build reciprocal relationships that reflect the dignity, history, language and rich cultural background of the Muckleshoot Indian Tribe.
+The Muckleshoot Tribal College Staff are committed to serving the Muckleshoot Indian Tribe and community members of the greater Auburn/Seattle area.
+It is the mandate of the Muckleshoot Tribal College to be a place-based educational institute, utilizing Indigenous ways of knowing to educate each and every person who steps in the building.
+MTC also wants to build reciprocal relationships that reflect the dignity, history, language, and rich cultural background of the Muckleshoot Indian Tribe.
 It is our goal to contribute to the revitalization and reclamation of bəqəlšuɫucid and continue to contribute and maintain the collective distinct identity of the Muckleshoot.

 Muckleshoot Tribal College Department